 Key changes for aged care providers

-Please see our Transitioning to the new Standards page where you can access a transitional arrangements fact sheet about the key changes impacting providers.
-There have been specific changes made to the requirements for plans for continuous improvement.
+Please see our Transitioning to the new Standards page where you can access a transitional arrangements fact sheet about the key changes for approved providers.
+There are specific changes to the requirements for plans for continuous improvement (PCI).

 Commission Act and Rules